Banjorabbit/algorithm_library/README.md

 Both the interface and implementations are heavily dependent on [Eigen](https://gitlab.com/libeigen/eigen/).

+It is a personal project in continous development and there are no guarantees regarding stability or any of the other *lities.

 ## Benchmarks
 Benchmarks are implemented using [Google benchmark](https://github.com/google/benchmark) and are located [here](apps/benchmark).